 To ensure that you buy good quality poultry, it is important to choose chicken breasts that are firm, plump, and uniformly shaped.
 Avoid chicken that is slimy, has a strong and unpleasant smell, or shows signs of discoloration or bruising.
 Cooking Tip: check for any remaining pink color to ensure that the meat is no longer raw.

 Once cubed, marinate your chicken breasts before adding them to the pan for extra flavor.
 To keep it simple, combine soy sauce, sesame oil and sesame seeds and mix in a bowl with the chicken.
 Leave for thirty minutes to an hour while you prep everything else.
-Spice it up by adding chili oil, or use any of your favorite asian sauces in your fridge.
+Spice things up by adding chili oil, or any of your favorite Asian sauces.

 If you find yourself with extra fruit, don’t let it go to waste!
 Try these easy and delicious Shrimp and Pineapple Lettuce Wraps.
-Otherwise, you can save it for later by freezing pre portioned chunks.
-That way, you can toss a piece into the blender for your morning smoothies.
+Otherwise, you can save the fruit for later by freezing it into pre-portioned chunks.
+That way, you can easily toss a piece into the blender to brighten up your morning smoothies.

 Have too much leftover lettuce?Check out more simple Lettuce Wrap Recipes for inspiration!